Pharazyn Reserve

 Pharazyn Reserve is a public reserve located north of Waikanae, on the Kapiti Coast of the North Island of New Zealand.
 It is located adjacent to the Te Harakeke Swamp, a regionally significant area of harakeke and raupō wetland.
-The reserve covers an area of 41 ha, and is managed by Kapiti Coast District Council.
+The reserve covers an area of 41 ha, and is managed by the Kapiti Coast District Council.
 The site was originally established as a sewage treatment plant in the 1970s, but was decommissioned in 2002.
 A long term environmental restoration project was commenced to restore the site as a recreation and wildlife reserve.
-The site is now described as one of the top 10 birdwatching sites in the Wellington region.
+The site is now described as one of the top 10 birdwatching sites in the Wellington Region.
 Recreational facilities in the reserve include walking paths, a children's playground with a flying fox, toilets and a bird hide overlooking one of the ponds.

 Toponymy

 The reserve is named after Noel Pharazyn.
 In 1919, Pharazyn married Lydia Field, who was the daughter of a wealthy farming family with land in the Waikanae area.
 The couple had no surviving children, and on his death in 1980, the family wealth was transferred to the W N Pharazyn Trust that supports environmental and humanitarian causes in New Zealand.
 The present site of Pharazyn Reserve was originally part of the Field family farm.